barthuijgen/factorio-mods/spawn-belt/README.md

 # Spawn belt

-Spawn a fully compressed belt of any item, configurable by chest and/or circuit network.
+Spawn a fully compressed belt of any item, configurable by chest or circuit network.

 ## With chest